ibm-vpc/terraform-provider-ibm/website/docs/d/is_bare_metal_server.markdown

     - `name` - (String) The user-defined name for this disk
     - `resource_type` - (String) The resource type
     - `size` - (Integer) The size of the disk in GB (gigabytes)
+- `enable_secure_boot` - (Boolean) Indicates whether secure boot is enabled.
+If enabled, the image must support secure boot or the server will fail to boot.
 - `href` - (String) The URL for this bare metal server
 - `id` - (String) The unique identifier for this bare metal server
 - `image` - (String) Image used in the bare metal server.